Instagram Story Specs 2026: The Ultimate Guide

 Text Placement And Interactive Elements

 A technically correct Story can still be hard to read.
-That’s usually a text problem, not a spec problem.
+Usually that is a text problem, not a spec problem.

-Story viewers move quickly.
-They don’t study layouts.
-They scan.
-So text has to be placed where the eye naturally lands, sized for a phone screen, and contrasted enough to read instantly.
-If your type treatment asks for effort, it’s too subtle for the placement.
+Story viewers move fast.
+They do not study layouts, they scan.
+So text has to sit where the eye naturally lands, sized for a phone screen, with enough contrast to read instantly.
+If your type treatment asks for effort, it is too subtle for the placement.

 What works on screen

-The best Story text usually does three things well.
+The best Story text tends to do three things well.

-• It respects hierarchy.
-The audience should know what to read first, second, and not at all.
+- It respects hierarchy.
+The viewer should know what to read first, second, and not at all.

-• It uses contrast on purpose.
-White text over a bright image without a backing plate is usually a gamble.
+- It uses contrast on purpose.
+White text over a bright image with no backing plate is usually a gamble.

-Short lines also win.
-Long copy blocks create friction, especially when they sit over busy footage or a detailed background image.
+Short lines win too.
+Long copy blocks create friction, especially over busy footage or a detailed background.

 Stickers should support the layout

-Polls, quizzes, link stickers, emoji sliders, and questions can make a Story feel active, but they also create clutter fast.
+Polls, quizzes, link stickers, emoji sliders, and questions can make a Story feel active, but they also pile up clutter fast.
 The mistake is treating them like decoration.

 Use them when they help the message:

-• A poll works when the audience can answer quickly.
+- A poll works when the audience can answer in a second.

-• A link sticker works when the visual already created enough intent to tap.
+- A link sticker works when the visual already built enough intent to tap.

 Keep the Story readable before you add interaction.
-If the base layout is messy, stickers won’t fix it.
+If the base layout is messy, stickers will not fix it.

 CTA text needs breathing room

 If you want a tap, make the path obvious.
-CTA text should sit close enough to the sticker or tap target to feel connected, but not so close that the layout becomes cramped.
+CTA text should sit close enough to the sticker or tap target to feel connected, but not so tight that the layout feels cramped.
 Give the action some negative space.

-A useful review question is simple: if someone saw the frame for a second or two, would they know where to look and what to do?
+A useful review question: if someone saw the frame for a second or two, would they know where to look and what to do?
 If the answer is maybe, the layout needs trimming.

 Common Pitfalls And How To Avoid Them